 Welcome from our president

 Crystal growth is important in many areas of science including mineralogy, chemistry, biology, physics encompassing both academic and industrial importance.
 To allow an interaction between these various disciplines the British Association for Crystal Growth was created in 1969 with F C Frank as the first President.
 Since then and primarily through the annual BACG conference scientists with a range of interest and objectives have been provided with an opportunity to meet and learn from each other’s skills and strengths.
-Whether it is crystallization at a large scale for production of pharmaceuticals, pigments and bulk chemicals or the careful preparation of large single crystals so important to the electronics industry we all have much to learn from each other.
+The experimental techniques applicable to the study of crystals have improved almost beyond recognition since 1969, as has the ability to model crystals at the electronic and atomistic level.
+This means that we can study crystals over the entire range of length and timescales, using a range of complementary techniques.
+Whether the final goal is improving crystallization for production of pharmaceuticals, pigments, electronics, other speciality functional materials or bulk chemicals, we all have much to learn from each other.

-As President I welcome you to the BACG and if not already a member encourage you to join and participate in the group and its exciting annual conference and joint meetings held with other like-minded societies.
+As President I welcome you to the BACG and if not already a member I encourage you to join and participate in the group and its exciting conferences and other activities.
+I look forwarded to seeing you.